-Yet, social front yards don’t need to be completely exposed.
+However, social front yards don’t need to be completely exposed.
 Instead, they are actually best when some semi-private aspects built into the design.
 When it comes to creating a bit of privacy, consider planting natural barriers rather than structural ones.
 Every region and climate will have varying planting needs and restrictions, but there are some general planting rules of thumb.

 - Make use of smaller canopy trees or tall ornamental shrubs like redbuds, dogwoods, or desert willow to punctuate the edges of social spaces.

 - Use smaller, light, airy plants.
 Tall grasses, with their height and airy texture, are excellent for partially obscuring views to create semi-private zones that still feel welcoming to passers-by.